Bay Area Wildfires: How to Protect your Eyes

 How to Protect your Eyes?

-Most of the time eye irritations from smoke may be soothed with over the counter artificial tears.
-If you wear contacts, try to ditch them for the time being and stick to eyeglasses.
-When your at home, apply a cold towel or compresses to your eyes to help relieve itching and burning Also, try to remain indoors with the windows closed.
+Most of the time eye irritations from smoke may be soothed with over the counter artificial eye drops.
+If you wear contacts, try to ditch them for now and stick to eyeglasses.
+When your at home, apply a cold towel or compresses to your eyes to help relieve itching and burning.
+Also, try to remain indoors with the windows closed.
 If your eyes become extremely irritated it may help to flush your eyes with eyes drops.

 Please contact us for an appointment if your eyes remain irritated for longer than a week.
 Your vision is important and we are here to help!
-Request an appointment by visiting our website, www.pacificeye.com or call us at 415-923-3007.
+Request an video or in-person appointment by visiting our website, www.pacificeye.com or call us at 415-923-3007.